SecDbg/Prince-Ransomware/README.md

 # Prince Ransomware

+fuck off stop using this in phishing attacks assholes i'm not involved feds ong no cap istg fr

 ## Detection Update (15/08/24)
 Prince now has a Windows Defender flag, namely "Ransom:Win64/PrinceRansom.YAA!MTB".
 This means that Prince Ransomware will no longer bypass Windows Defender without modifications to remove the signature.
 ![image](https://github.com/user-attachments/assets/d686558c-acb9-4354-9b38-e7442f2bf0dc)